-The COVID Vaccine to Rescue!
-Real Estate Sector to Get a Boost
+What Is The COVID Vaccine Impact on Real Estate Sector in India?

 As the second wave of the pandemic has taken over but this time the real estate sector was not completely unprepared.
 The previously imposed lockdown 1.0 has taught the builders and developers how to handle such situations in a much better manner.
 However, the increase in the pandemic cases in cities such as Mumbai and Pune has led to the outward migration of the labourers again and the under-construction activities have been left underway.